marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: cold function attribute

-.. gcc-attr:: cold
+.. fn-attr:: cold

-  The :gcc-attr:`cold` attribute on functions is used to inform the compiler that the function is unlikely to be executed.
+  The :fn-attr:`cold` attribute on functions is used to inform the compiler that the function is unlikely to be executed.
 The function is optimized for size rather than speed and on many targets it is placed into a special subsection of the text section so all cold functions appear close together,